Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Results

-We analyzed the search results across static and dynamic conditions to assess whether differences in search result quality contributed to our findings.
-Each search result was systematically annotated for information such as relevance and correctness.
-However, comparing the search results between the static and dynamic conditions revealed no statistically significant differences.
-We additionally compared the static and dynamic search results across three content categories: genuine content, minor hallucinations, and major hallucinations and observed no significant differences for any content category.
-Nevertheless, the retrieved results demonstrated strong relevance to the posed questions (static: 92.59\%, dynamic: 92.05\%) and the majority of the results contained at least one correct answer (static: 90.74\%, dynamic: 90.76\%), indicating that the search results accurately addressed the questions.
-Please refer to \ref{appendix: search_results_analyses} for a detailed analysis of the search results in the static and dynamic conditions.
+To assess whether the differences between dynamic and static conditions are attributable to the differences in search results, we annotated each search result from the dynamic condition and the fixed results provided in the static condition in terms of (a) relevance and (b) correctness.
+Overall, the retrieved results demonstrated strong relevance to the posed questions (static: 92.59\%, dynamic: 92.05\%, $p = .99$) and the majority of the results contained at least one correct answer (static: 90.74\%, dynamic: 90.76\%, $p = .99$).
+We additionally compared the static and dynamic search results across three content categories: genuine content, minor hallucinations, and major hallucinations, and observed no significant differences for any content category (see \ref{appendix: search_results_analyses} for detailed analyses).